 Q: Does RARE have interest in the rest of the Raggedy Ann franchise?

-Through our online presence and research, we love teaching young fans about the history of the character and the community and forming bridges between the two groups.
+Through our online presence and research, we love teaching young fans about the history of the character and the community while forming bridges between the two groups.
 We also hope that in future years, we can provide more resources on how more people can attend the Rally and other meetups!